U.S. activists slam possible Walgreen tax move as 'unpatriotic'

+* Kailong Real Estate and Hengda Real Estate entered into a supplemental agreement with Shenzhen Investment and Shenzhen Real Estate

-WASHINGTON If Walgreen Co WAG.N were to relocate its tax home-base to Switzerland, as some of its investors want, the United States would lose about $4 billion in tax revenue over five years, activist groups said on Wednesday.
+WASHINGTON, June 11 If Walgreen Co were to relocate its tax home-base to Switzerland, as some of its investors want, the United States would lose about $4 billion in tax revenue over five years, activist groups said on Wednesday.

 Two groups issued a report that said such a move would be seen by many Americans as "deeply unfair and unpatriotic."